danfuzz/samizdat/doc/parsing-in-samizdat.md

 the form `name =` (where `name` is an arbitrary identifier).
 Such an assignment must occur before any other prefix (such as `&`).

+The filtering form, when used, must be the last element of a parsing function.

 Note that, if the statements fail to yield a value, then the parse is considered to have failed.